Flynt-251/uni-note-drafts/cs261/3-software-design.md

 Even without remembering any of the content in this model, you should be familiar with **Encapsulation**, **Inheritance**, **Iteration** and **Exceptions**.
 These each have a problem that they solve, which have some negative behaviours.

+## The joy of creation (patterns)

+**Creational Patterns**, as the name might suggest, focus on the ways that classes are defined, and how objects are created.

 ### The children yearn for the production lines

 *Nothing beats the sweat and heat from working 12 hours a day in the factories*